karomancer/portfolio-nextjs/site/src/content/portfolio/uddermayhem.md

 ---
 title: Udder Mayhem
-description: A arcade rhythm game in which the player squeezes a four silicone udder teats to a beat in order to make latte art.
+description: An alternative controller rhythm game in which the player plays a barista preparing café lattes by squeezing four silicone udder teats to a beat.
 slug: /portfolio/uddermayhem
 collaborators: []
 class: The New Arcade